Becker students have a home in the herd.

 We offer traditional rooms in single-sex and co-ed residence halls, suite-style living and modern apartments, along with a variety of specialized living and learning opportunities.

-Every residence hall has cable television, wired and wireless Internet access, voice mail, easy and secure card access to your building, free washers and dryers, and much more.
-Take a look below.
+Every residence hall has cable television, wireless Internet access, easy and secure card access to your building, free washers and dryers, and much more.
+You can get all the details on our residence halls, student employment opportunities, and keep up with our Twitter feed over on our ResLife page.

-Built in 2007, Center Hall sits between Remillard Hall and Budleigh Hall, and beside North Hall.
-The building is a single story, single-gender residence with common bathrooms, lounges and laundry facilities.
-Students live in double rooms and in two quads.
+Center Hall is located between Remillard Hall and Budleigh Hall, and directly beside North Hall.
+The building is a single story, air-conditioned, all-male residence hall with a community bathroom, a study/recreation lounge, and laundry facilities.
+Students in Center Hall live in double-occupancy rooms, and in two quads.

 This green residence hall has recycled flooring, geothermal heating and cooling, low VOC paint and Energy Star appliances.
 It is coed by floor with common bathrooms and a popular lounge area.
 It houses 65 students in double rooms.

-Built in 2007, North Hall overlooks the volleyball and tennis courts.
-This residence is a single story, single-sex building with common bathrooms, lounges and laundry facilities.
-Students live in double rooms.
+North Hall overlooks the volleyball and tennis courts, and is located directly next to Center Hall.
+This residence is a single story, air-conditioned, all-female building with a community bathroom, a study/recreation lounge, and laundry facilities.
+Students in North Hall live in double-occupancy rooms.

 Remillard Hall offers four floors of cluster concept housing for more than 215 returning students.
 The brick and steel framed residence hall includes suites of triple rooms with shared baths.
 The hall also contains a billiards room, vending machines, laundry facilities, and a newly renovated study lounge.

-The largest residence hall on campus, Shamie Hall houses more than 330 students.
-A full fitness room is on the first floor.
-Common lounge areas and study rooms are located on each of the three floors.
+The largest residence hall on campus, Shamie Hall, houses more than 330 students.
+Common lounge areas, community kitchens, study rooms, and laundry rooms are located on each of the three floors.
 Shamie Hall primarily houses first-year students in triple rooms with private bathrooms in each room.
+Right outside of Shamie Hall is a wiffle ball field, half basketball court, and a patio for students to enjoy.
+Shamie Hall is air conditioned with elevator access for students.
+All Shamie rooms include a bed, mattress, wardrobe/dresser, desk, chair, shade/curtain, and shower curtain.

 Winston Hall houses 16 students with a shared kitchen and common bathrooms on each floor.
 This coed residence is organized by gender floors, each with its own shared bathroom.
 Students also share a common lounge and laundry facility.